Cleric-K/FlySkyRxFirmwareRssiMod/README.md

 * IA6B
 * X6B
 * IA6C
+* X8B
+* IA8X

 These receivers have knowledge of RSSI (as it can be seen from the telemetry values at the transmitter side) but they do not make it available to the Flight Controller.

-This modification injects the Signal Strength value into channel 14 of the IBUS frame.
+This modification injects the Signal Strength value into one of the channels (most commonly channel 14) which are then read by the Flight Controller.
+All protocols (IBUS, SBUS and PPM) are supported (see below for an important note on PPM).

 ## Signal Strength

-The receivers have knowledge of RSSI and Noise levels.
+The receivers have knowledge of Signal and Noise levels.
 The difference between the two is the Signal-To-Noise ratio (SNR).
 Additionally, on the telemetry screen at the TX side we can see that there is as SigS value which varies from 0 to 10 (10 being best signal).
 This is the value that is used in this mod.
 It is mapped to the standard channel range [1000; 2000], thus it can be easily used in BetaFlight/iNav.